$60 application fee.

-The Festival attracts 45,000 high income attendees come from the Washington, DC Metro Area, and the surrounding suburbs of Bethesda, Chevy Chase and Upper Northwest.
+The festival attracts high income attendees from the Washington, DC Metro Area, and the surrounding suburbs of Bethesda, Chevy Chase and Upper Northwest.
 The three mile radius around the Festival has an average household income of $196,910, making it one of the nation’s most affluent and educated art marketplaces.

 The event is promoted through a targeted and integrated marketing plan, which includes a comprehensive social media and internet campaign, magazine and newspaper advertising, postcards and posters, and radio promotion.
 Our public relation firm works with the local chamber of commerce and urban district to engage the community, and reach out to new audiences.

 Engaging, answering questions and sharing my unique work with many show attendees.

 Selected artists will be announced by July 30, 2022